Mit der Location Referencing-Lizenz verfügbar.

 - Create a

-map document (MXD) with the appropriate routes, event layers, and (optionally) redline layer using Pipeline Referencing.
+map with the appropriate routes, event layers, and (optionally) a redline layer.

-You can include the redline layer in the same map document or you can create a different map document just for redline.
-For more information, see Deploying redline routes.
+You can include the redline layer in the same map or you can create a different map just for redline.
 Make sure the redline feature class has its m- and z-values disabled.

 The map data must be from an enterprise geodatabase for the LRS service to work in Event Editor.
 If the data source for the layers is a file geodatabase, then the LRS will not be copied to the server during publishing and all the layers will be seen as non-LRS layers in the service.

 Event Editor supports viewing relationships if they are available through the map service.
-To publish a relationship in the maps service, have both Origin table or feature class and Destination table or feature class in your map document.
+To publish a relationship in the maps service, have both Origin table or feature class and Destination table or feature class in your map.
 Simple relationship classes with one-to-one (1:1), one-to-many (1:M) are supported.

 Assign the map service an appropriate name.
 This name will be displayed in the Event Editor table of contents.

-- In the Windows Features dialog box, enable the Internet Information Services, .NET and ASP.NET features.
+- In the Windows Features dialog box, enable the Internet Information Server (IIS), .NET, and ASP.NET features.

 The following is an example of the Windows Features dialog box and features, which may look different based on your operating system.
-The highlighted features are required to be enabled on your machine.
+The highlighted features must be enabled on your machine.

-- Using Windows Explorer, browse to and copy the contents of <Installation location>\Server\Web\EventEditor into the web folder of the web server.
+- Browse to and copy the contents of <Installation location>\Server\Web\EventEditor into the web folder of the web server.